airbytehq/terraform-provider-airbyte/docs/data-sources/destination_aws_datalake.md

 - `bucket_name` (String) The name of the S3 bucket.
 Read more <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html">here</a>.
 - `bucket_prefix` (String) S3 prefix
 - `credentials` (Attributes) Choose How to Authenticate to AWS. (see [below for nested schema](#nestedatt--configuration--credentials))
-- `destination_type` (String) must be one of ["aws-datalake"]
 - `format` (Attributes) Format of the data output. (see [below for nested schema](#nestedatt--configuration--format))
-- `glue_catalog_float_as_decimal` (Boolean) Cast float/double as decimal(38,18).
+- `glue_catalog_float_as_decimal` (Boolean) Default: false
+Cast float/double as decimal(38,18).
 This can help achieve higher accuracy and represent numbers correctly as received from the source.
 - `lakeformation_database_default_tag_key` (String) Add a default tag key to databases created by this destination
 - `lakeformation_database_default_tag_values` (String) Add default values for the `Tag Key` to databases created by this destination.
 Comma separate for multiple values.
 - `lakeformation_database_name` (String) The default database this destination will use to create tables in per stream.
 Can be changed per connection by customizing the namespace.
-- `lakeformation_governed_tables` (Boolean) Whether to create tables as LF governed tables.
+- `lakeformation_governed_tables` (Boolean) Default: false
+Whether to create tables as LF governed tables.
-- `partitioning` (String) must be one of ["NO PARTITIONING", "DATE", "YEAR", "MONTH", "DAY", "YEAR/MONTH", "YEAR/MONTH/DAY"] Partition data by cursor fields when a cursor field is a date
+- `partitioning` (String) must be one of ["NO PARTITIONING", "DATE", "YEAR", "MONTH", "DAY", "YEAR/MONTH", "YEAR/MONTH/DAY"]; Default: "NO PARTITIONING"
+Partition data by cursor fields when a cursor field is a date
-- `region` (String) must be one of ["", "us-east-1", "us-east-2", "us-west-1", "us-west-2", "af-south-1", "ap-east-1", "ap-south-1", "ap-northeast-1", "ap-northeast-2", "ap-northeast-3", "ap-southeast-1", "ap-southeast-2", "ca-central-1", "cn-north-1", "cn-northwest-1", "eu-central-1", "eu-north-1", "eu-south-1", "eu-west-1", "eu-west-2", "eu-west-3", "sa-east-1", "me-south-1", "us-gov-east-1", "us-gov-west-1"]
+- `region` (String) must be one of ["", "us-east-1", "us-east-2", "us-west-1", "us-west-2", "af-south-1", "ap-east-1", "ap-south-1", "ap-northeast-1", "ap-northeast-2", "ap-northeast-3", "ap-southeast-1", "ap-southeast-2", "ca-central-1", "cn-north-1", "cn-northwest-1", "eu-central-1", "eu-north-1", "eu-south-1", "eu-west-1", "eu-west-2", "eu-west-3", "sa-east-1", "me-south-1", "us-gov-east-1", "us-gov-west-1"]; Default: ""
 The region of the S3 bucket.
 See <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions">here</a> for all region codes.

 <a id="nestedatt--configuration--credentials"></a>